leonawicz/tabr/cran-comments.md

 ## This is an update release.

 * Previously suggested by CRAN maintainter that functions that create MIDI files via LilyPond should be turned off with `\dontrun{}` because they take too long to execute.
 These are now turned off.
-* Other minor bug fixes.
+* Other bug fixes and updates.

 ## Downstream dependencies